-Jenny specialises in multi-jurisdictional patent litigation in the life sciences sector.
+Jenny is an experienced litigator of complex patent disputes in the life sciences sector.

-Jenny is a partner in our international IP group based in London.
+Jenny is a partner in the Intellectual Property Group based in London.

 She focuses primarily on pan-European patent litigation and oppositions within the life sciences sector, including pharmaceuticals, biologics, medical devices, and agricultural biotechnology.
-Within these industries, she has represented clients before the UK Patents Court, in LCIA arbitration, mediation and opposition at the European Patent Office.
+Within these industries, she represents clients before the UK Patents Court, in LCIA arbitration, mediation and oppositions at the European Patent Office.

 Jenny is recognised as a patent expert in the recent edition of the Who's Who Patent Guide.